MInamitong/SUMO-LLM-API-for-Intersection-Control/README.md

     Notice that we have set 2 types of screenshot methods in **Simulation.py**.
 Screen_shot (line 55) grabs the SUMO GUI window, but has some confliction with independent GPU.
 Screen_shot_2 (line 75) shows no GPU issues, but your cursor will also appear in the screenshot, and the SUMO GUI window must remain on top.

-4. **Screenshot** storages the screenshorts of simulation.
+4. **Screenshot/** storages the screenshorts of simulation.

-5. **Output** storages the results, which will be mean passing time of all vehicles on controlled directions.
+5. **Output/** storages the results, which will be mean passing time of all vehicles on controlled directions.

+6. **Conversation.py** is for raw conversation with LLM, but you can choose whether to include pictures or not.
+You can use this to test your prompt.

+7. **Test_Runner.py** is to run the simulation without any LLM control.
+It's for pure simulation.

+8. **config.py** stores your api_key, api_endpoint and model_id.
+Enter your tokens, url and chosen model here.

+    If you are using another version of SUMO, or another .sumocfg file, don't forget to rewrite **target_title**.
+This variable designates the window for screenshot during simulation, therefore you need to <u>rewrite "1.19.0" to your SUMO version and "intersection.sumocfg" to your .sumocfg file name</u>.

+    Other variables:

+    ```
+    screenshot_storage: Path to save screenshots
+    ctrl_veh_list: Controlled vehicles' IDs, same as those in intersection.rou.xml.
+    simu_len: Maximum simulation steps.
+    batch_num: Number of photos entered in each conversation.
+    ```